 Maki Oh, Nigeria

-She’s young, but designer Amaka Osakwe has gotten quite the handle on achieving a balance between playful and classic chic.
-The 26-year-old, who lives and works in Lagos, Nigeria, is viewed as a rising young star in Africa’s intimate fashion circle, and her designs have been seen on runways in New York and South Africa.
+She’s young, but African designer Amaka Osakwe has gotten quite the handle on achieving a balance between playful and classic chic.
+The 26-year-old, who lives and works in Lagos, Nigeria, is viewed as a rising young star in Africa’s intimate fashion circle.
+Where her designs have been seen on runways in New York and South Africa.
 Her Spring/Summer collection includes knee-length dresses and pencil skirts made with customised silk and satin fabrics also designed by Osakwe.
 One of her knee-length wrap skirts may be a great addition to the First Lady’s closet.